-confidence intervals, revealing two notable patterns.
+How have these income gaps evolved?
+To explore this, we estimate Equation 1 separately for the periods 1900-1938, 1950-1980, and 1980-2010.
+In Figure 3, we present each β coefficient alongside their corresponding 95 percent confidence intervals, revealing two notable patterns.
 First, over a longer period, convergence is common and comparable with the rates of convergence found across countries.
-Specifically, when estimating Equation 1 at the country-level using data from Bolt and Van Zanden (2024), we find a $\hat{\beta}$ of -0.8 between 1900 and 2000.
+Specifically, when estimating Equation 1 at the country level using data from Bolt and Van Zanden (2024), we find a $\hat{\beta}$ of -0.8 between 1900 and 2000.
 Second, Figure 3 suggests that rates of convergence peaked during the period of rapid economic growth following World War II but have declined since the 1980s.
-While no country experienced divergence between 1950 and 1980, the number of countries exhibiting divergence has increased to six since 1980.
-During the 1950 to 1980 period, we find negative and statistically significant β coefficients in nine countries.
+While only one country experienced divergence between 1950 and 1980, the number of countries exhibiting divergence has increased to four since 1980.
+During the 1950 to 1980 period, we find negative and statistically significant β coefficients in 10 countries.
 Collectively, these findings suggest a slowdown in regional convergence since the 1980s.
-Excluding country-specific slope parameters, we find a convergence coefficient of -1.46 between 1950 and 1980.
-As a result, the average rate of convergence for the 1980-2010 period (-0.8) is lower than that for the 1950-1980 period.
+Excluding country-specific slope parameters, we find a convergence coefficient of -1.47 between 1950 and 1980.
+As a result, the average rate of convergence for the 1980-2010 period (-0.75) is lower than that for the 1950-1980 period.